HariSekhon/Knowledge-Base/travel.md

   restaurants
 - [Mall of the Emirates](https://maps.app.goo.gl/Qo3gmeqpzxHU8goj9) - popular mall with even indoor skiing, in the Al Barsha area which is mostly asian rather than western mix international like Dubai Mall or Dubai Marina Mall
-- [Kite Beach](https://maps.app.goo.gl/9s53Wg9S7vV7Rd8w5) - long popular beach with drinks/cafes,
-  and hipster restaurants at the north end
+- [Kite Beach](https://maps.app.goo.gl/9s53Wg9S7vV7Rd8w5) - long popular beach with cafes for cool drinks, e-scooters, and hipster restaurants at the north end

 #### Dubai Restaurants